AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

     uci show firewall
     ```

     This will show a config file with all zones listed.
-Look for a section like `firewall.@zone[1]` or similar where `option name ’wan’` is defined.
+Look for a section like `firewall.@zone[1]` or similar where `option name 'wan'` is defined.
 The number `[1]` could be different depending on your configuration.

-    Run this SSH command, replace `zone[1]` with correct  ‘wan’ zone identified before:
+    Run this SSH command, replace `zone[1]` with correct  'wan' zone identified before:

     ```shell
     uci show firewall | grep "=zone"
-    uci add_list firewall.@zone[1].network=’tun0’
+    uci add_list firewall.@zone[1].network='tun0'
     uci commit firewall
     /etc/init.d/firewall reload
     ```